 In its first AI discrimination case, the EEOC settled for $365,000 after an employer’s AI tool automatically rejected women over 55 and men over 60, according to the EEOC’s enforcement records.
 This case set the precedent.
 New laws are now codifying AI accountability into regulation across multiple jurisdictions simultaneously.

-Here’s what’s already in effect or coming soon:
+Here’s what’s already in effect or coming soon, as of May 2026:

 RegulationEffective DateKey RequirementsPenalties